Voltron: Legendary Defender: Editing

-Fan behavior

-The poor behavior of a number of the show's fans was particularly notable.
-In 2019, it was reported that death threats were issued to many within the Voltron cast and crew, particularly to the showrunners Dos Santos and Montgomery and voice actors Josh Keaton and Bex Taylor-Klaus.
-Almost all of the negative behavior centered on either LGBT representation or "shipping."
-In 2019, a fan attempted to blackmail the showrunners, threatening to publicly post private internal documents related to the show if the male characters Keith and Lance were not written to be romantically involved with one another.

-In defense of the executive producers, Tyler Labine, the voice actor for Hunk, stated on his personal Instagram account that "what is not real and what will all fall by the wayside in due time is all the unwarranted hate and vitriol that the dark side of this fandom has let seep into this precious world.
-THAT is all just noise and I refuse to listen."
-He also said, in regard to Shiro's epilogue in Season 8, that the "powers that be and people in control aren’t always free to do things the way they want.
-There is always someone more powerful with lore control keep the gates shut.
-Just remember that next time you decide that the creators of this show didn’t care about the fandom.
-I assure they cared more than anybody."

-Awards and nominations
+Accolades

 Comics

 Three comic series detailing events happening in between episodes were announced in January 2016.
 Taking story ideas that were deemed too outlandish and too epic to be contained in a 23-minute episode from the animated series, these comic series bridges the time lapse between seasons.

 Despite original statements of continuing into Volume 4, LionForge opted to cancel its contract.
 Its only response in regards to the matter was a brief tweet of an article from Geekdad.

 Volume 1 (2016)

-The first miniseries consisted of five issues, published by Lion Forge Comics.
+The first miniseries consists of five issues, published by Lion Forge Comics.
 It was written by show head writer Tim Hedrick and Mitch Iverson, and illustrated by Digital Art Chefs.
 A special cover variant of issue #1 was available at San Diego Comic-Con in 2016, with a limited release of 250 copies.
 Issue #2 was released on August 2, 2016, followed by issue #3 on October 5, 2016, issue #4 on November 9, 2016, and issue #5 on November 20, 2016.
 The whole series will be collected in a graphic novel and was initially scheduled for a December 2016 release, but got pushed back to January 3, 2017, then was finally released January 25, 2017, according to Lion Forge.
 The second series will be announced after the release of the graphic novel.
 A motion comic of issue 1 with full voice acting by the series cast was released on June 15, 2017, at the DreamWorksTV YouTube channel.
 The story takes place in between the season 1 episodes "Rebirth" and "Crystal Venom."